 7. Grandview Trail

-A route first scratched out by copper miners and their mules, the Grandview Trail is now a steep, South Rim hiking trail that avoids the crowds of the nearby Bright Angel and South Kaibab.
-This is a potential backpacking route with a generally easier permit to secure.
+The Grandview Trail is a route first scratched out by copper miners and their mules.
+Today, it's a steep, South Rim hiking trail that avoids the crowds of the nearby Bright Angel and South Kaibab.
+Grandview Trail is also a viable backpacking route with a generally easier permit to secure.

 8. Widforss Trail